M-Vais/NHLScraperPy/README.md

 # nhlscraperpy
 This project was influence by the R library - nhlscrapr.
+The hopes with this project is it to make it an easy to use library that will let users fetch all the necessary data they need on current hockey analytics.